githubscientist/be-fsdcwdtb19/readme.md

   - Well-known ports: 0 to 1023
   - Registered ports: 1024 to 49151
   - Dynamic or private ports: 49152 to 65535

+#### What is express.js?

+- Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for building web and mobile applications.
+- In Node.js, the built-in HTTP module is used to create a web server.
+However, it requires a lot of boilerplate code to set up routes, handle requests, and manage middleware.
+- Express.js simplifies this process by providing a set of features and utilities that make it easier to build web applications.